-Alternative Food: Potatoes – no added salt or butter.
+- Alternative Food: Potatoes – no added salt or butter.

 3. Gravy and Stuffing

-A handful of the yummy ingredients that make thanksgiving stuffing are dangerous for dogs.
+A handful of the yummy ingredients make thanksgiving stuffing dangerous for dogs.
 Do you use onions, garlic, leeks, scallions, sage, or mushrooms in your gravy or stuffing recipes?
 All of those ingredients are toxic to dogs.

-Alternative Food: Apples
+- Alternative Food: Apples

 Nutmeg is commonly used in pumpkin or sweet-potato pie and has an appealing fragrance that’s attractive to humans & dogs.
-Nutmeg contains a compound called myristicin that is toxic to dogs.
+Nutmeg contains a compound called myristicin which is toxic to dogs.
 High doses of nutmeg can cause hallucinations, increased blood pressure, seizures, and abdominal pain.
 These symptoms can last for 48 hours.
 Even if only small doses are ingested, your dog will show symptoms, such as vomiting or diarrhea.

-Alternative Food: Puréed Pumpkin without spices or additives.
+- Alternative Food: Pureed Pumpkin without spices or additives.

 While some nuts are safe for dogs, others are not.
 Peanuts, cooked or roasted cashews, and hazelnuts are safe for your dog.